 Top 10 Kenny Chesney Songs

 Our No. 1 landed at No. 29 on a list of the Top 100 Country Songs ever.
 Making up this list are ACM and CMA winners, and at least one song that was nominated for a Grammy Award.
 Most importantly, they're the songs fans turn out by the thousands to see performed live every summer.
-Rockers like ‘Young’ make the Top 10, as do ballads like ‘There Goes My Life’ and more recent hits like ‘Come Over.’
+Rockers like "Young" make the Top 10, as do ballads like "There Goes My Life" and more recent hits like "American Kids"

-You won't find songs like ‘The Boys of Fall,’ ‘I Go Back’ and ‘Somewhere With You’ on this list of Top 10 Kenny Chesney songs.
-They're certainly worthy, but what songs should they replace?
+Sadly, you won't find songs like "Don't Happen Twice," "I Go Back" and "Til It's Gone" on this list.
+They're certainly worthy, but which songs should they replace?
 After some arguing, crying and banging of heads against the wall, we settled on these 10.

 As the years pass, Kenny Chesney's duet with Grace Potter could move up to the No. 2 spot on this list, but it's too new to judge how it will hold up over time.
 Chesney found a brilliant piece of songwriting and the perfect duet partner to recreate this heartbreaker, currently the No. 3 song on the Top 10 Kenny Chesney Songs list.
 It's one of only three platinum records he has under his belt, and it also earned him a long line of award nominations in 2011 and early 2012.